Affiliate links on Android Authority may earn us a commission. Learn more.

 The whole idea of adding a curve came from IMAX theaters.
 Their massive panoramic displays mimic the shape of the human eye, in theory immersing you even further in the experience.
 TV manufacturers like Samsung and LG figured you’d enjoy the same experience in your living room.

-Unfortunately it didn’t quite work out that way, not the least because IMAX projections consume your entire field of vision, something a 55- or even 75-inch TV in your living room can never achieve.
+It didn’t quite work out that way, not least because IMAX projections consume your entire field of vision — something a 55- or even 75-inch TV in your living room can never achieve.
 Sales numbers were low, and Samsung began shifting away from curved TVs several years ago.
 Something like the LG OLED Flex could technically be counted as a curved TV, but that seems to be a secondary focus of the product.

 Why haven’t they made a mainstream impact?

-To elaborate on the immersion problem, IMAX screens are not only large enough to place you in the middle of the action, but surrounded by a darkened theater.
+To elaborate on the immersion problem, IMAX screens are not only large enough to place you in the middle of the action but are also surrounded by a darkened theater.
 With curved TVs, if you sit off-center or don’t turn off enough lights, you’re in for a bad time.
 The further you sit to one side or the other, the more the picture will appear to bend.
-Room lights in the wrong place can ruin your experience completely, since a curved screen picks up a lot of glare.
+Room lights in the wrong place can also ruin your experience completely since a curved screen picks up a lot of glare.

 On top of everything else, it can difficult to find a space for a curved set.
 Early models didn’t come with mounting options, so you had to sit them on a stand.
 And regardless of whether something is mounted or in an entertainment center, curved TVs will never sit flush with a wall.